 Eligibility & Coverage Period

-Because burial insurance is a whole life policy, as state above, coverage lasts for your entire lifetime (as long as you keep paying your premiums).
+As stated above, because burial insurance is a whole life policy, coverage lasts for your entire lifetime (as long as you keep making your life insurance payments).

 Guaranteed Acceptance (No Underwriting)